LATC/EU-data-cloud/institutions/Eurostat/README.md

 =======
 1) Use N-Quads format to generate dataset triples.

-2) Reuse Andreas code for Dataset RDFication.
+2) Reuse Andreas Harth code for Dataset RDFication.

 3) Use our own code for DSD RDFication.